 The best thing about Flesh and Blood’s approach to competitive play is that it offers you a clear-cut pathway to prizes or becoming a professional player.

-There are a lot of different events in Flesh and Blood, with most mainly favoring the Classic Constructed format.
-Some events have an entry fee to enter, while others require an invitation, these are generally higher-level events.
+There are a lot of different events in Flesh and Blood, with most mainly favoring the Classic Constructed and Draft formats.
+Some events have an entry fee to enter, while others require an invitation - these are generally high level events.

-Other than qualifying through excellent performance at lower-level events, you can qualify for higher-level events using the XP system.
+Besides qualifying through excellent performance at lower level events, you can qualify for higher-level events using the XP system.

 You gain XP for each match win you accrue, with the level of event you’re competing at deciding the XP multiplier.
-For example, if you got, say 20 XP from an Armory event, that would be worth 20 XP, however, if you got that same amount from a Road to Nationals event, that would be worth 60 XP.
+For example, three wins in an Armory will net you 9 XP while the same number of wins in a Road to Nationals event would be worth 18 XP.
+Three wins in an On-Demand event will bring only 3 XP.

-For most players, this is irrelevant, however, if you’re planning to qualify for a National Champs event, you should be looking to be near the top of the 90-day XP leaderboards.
+For most players, this is irrelevant, however, if you’re planning to qualify for a National Championship, you should be looking to be near the top of the 90-day XP leaderboards.

 You can find Armory events near you using the Event Locator.

-Pre-Releases usually take place a week before the release of a new set.
-In this event, players will get to use the new cards before they’re fully out to be purchased.
-These events are very newbie-friendly, and pretty much anyone is welcome to join them.
-Generally, pre-releases feature the Sealed format.
+Pre-Releases take place a week before the release of a new main set.
+Main sets are the ones that advertise supporting an 8 player draft pod on their box packaging.
+In this event, players will get to use the new cards before they’re available for purchase anywhere, as well as receive an exclusive promo or two.
+The events are very newbie-friendly and pretty much anyone is welcome to join them.
+Generally, pre-releases feature Sealed and Draft formats.

 Road To Nationals

-- Pre-releases give out cold foil promo cards to everyone that participates, and a playmat to the victor.
+- Pre-releases and Skirmishes give out promo cards to everyone that participates and often there are additional promos or exclusive playmats for the winners.

 Legend Story Studios will be offering a grand total of $1 million in cash prizes for Flesh and Blood Pro Play 2022.
 This is split as follows: